cornelldatajournal/site/README.md

 #### Stack- React, Next JS, Tailwind, Shadcn, no backend ez

-#### Deployed on GH pages/Vercel, domain on Squarespace, routed from cornelldatajournal.org
+#### Deployed on GH pages/Vercel, domain on porkbun, routed from cornelldatajournal.org

 #### Google Analytics for viewership